Lepidosaur herbivory: Herbivory in fossil lepidosaurs

 The fossil record of herbivorous lepidosaurs extends into the Late Triassic period, nearly 227 million years ago.
 A recently described sphenodontian reptile is one of the oldest known herbivorous lepidosaurs.
 This animal possesses a number of features that demonstrate an herbivorous lifestyle, such as a specialized jaw movement (propalinal) and closely packed teeth that appear to be useful in the shearing of plant material.
-Phylogenetic analysis shows that herbivory likely evolved in the sphenodontian clade once, specifically within in a group called the Opisthodontia.
+Phylogenetic analysis shows that herbivory likely evolved in the sphenodontian clade once, specifically within a group called the Opisthodontia.
 This group of herbivorous sphenodonts possessed wide, shredding teeth and became extinct during the Late Cretaceous (approximately 65 million years ago).
 These ancient herbivorous animals clearly demonstrate that the ability to consume plant material evolved very early in the history of lepidosaurs.

 The evolution of herbivory in squamates (the group that includes lizards and snakes) is less well known, though herbivorous species are found in the fossil record.
 A large bodied lizard, Polyglyphanodon sternbergi, from the Late Cretaceous of Utah is likely an herbivore.
 The diet is reconstructed based on the tooth shape; a thin transverse blade-like tooth, with fine serrations, similar to living iguanas.
 Others, such as Barbaturex morrisoni, illuminate important ecological niches that living squamates do not fill in modern environments.
 B. morrisoni is an herbivorous acrodontan lizard found in the middle Eocene of Myanmar and is notable for its large body size (approximately 1 meter).
 The large body size demonstrates that competition with herbivorous mammals did not limit the mass of this genus.
 B. morrisoni also provides evidence that large lizards can occupy ecological niches that are commonly thought to belong solely to mammals, such as a large bodied terrestrial herbivore.